Modernising Money: Why Our Monetary System is Broken, and How it Can Be Fixed

 Inequality has increased continuously over the last thirty years.
 Many factors contribute to this growing gap, but one of the most significant is least understood: the role of money creation by banks.
 The evidence compiled in this paper suggests that there are several factors contributing to the growth of inequality, but at the heart is the operation of the banking system.

 Banking vs Democracy

-This report asks if power has shifted from Westminster down the river to the City of London.
-What we find is a banking system that has more ‘spending power’ than the democratically elected government, no accountability to the people, and massive concentration of power in the hands of a few individuals.
+This report finds a banking system that has more ‘spending power’ than the democratically elected government, no accountability to the people, and massive concentration of power in the hands of a few individuals.
+(2012)

 This report reviews the full range of policies and initiatives that an ideal green central bank would adopt across four categories: Research and Advocacy, Monetary Policy, Financial Policy, and Leading by Example.
 Based on this literature review, expert consultation, and bilateraliinteractions with central bankers and supervisors, we develop a system to score and rank G20 countries on the green policies and initiatives of their monetary and prudential authorities.(2021)

 (Report, 32 pages)

 The Covid Corporate Financing Facility (CCFF) is a Bank of England and HM Treasury scheme implemented in response to the economic fallout of Covid-19.
 This report proposes five simple recommendations to improve the CCFF and align it with efforts to build back better, introducing new conditions that protect both workers and environment, implementing mechanisms to ensure compliance, and enhancing the transparency of the scheme.(2020)

 (Report, 53 pages)

 Climate change and the low-carbon transition are directly connected to the financial and monetary system.
 In this report, Positive Money argues the Bank of England should be reformed to enable it to go further and be bolder in supporting a green, low-carbon transition.
 (2018)